Workforce 10 min read Dec 2025

 Before your team can collaborate effectively, they need to feel safe enough to speak up.
 Psychological safety — the belief that you won't be punished or humiliated for raising concerns, asking questions, or admitting mistakes — is the foundation of every high-performing team.

 In a care setting, this is especially critical.
 When a caregiver feels comfortable flagging a medication concern, admitting they missed a documentation entry, or asking for help with a complex resident need, everyone benefits — most of all the resident.
-When they don't feel safe, mistakes get hidden, small issues become big problems, and team morale suffers.

 Leaders set the tone.
 Model vulnerability by acknowledging your own mistakes.
 Respond to concerns with curiosity rather than blame.
 Thank team members who raise issues, even when the news isn't good.
-Over time, these small actions build a culture where open communication is the norm, not the exception.

 Make handovers work better